Meridian Archetypes Part 15: The Healer

 Photo by Jeremy Bishop on Unsplash

-Source is the wellspring of energy that connects all of humanity and contains the blueprint for wellness according to your highest potential.
-Healers tap into Source to help people heal – acting as a conduit to allow them to facilitate their own healing.
+The source is the wellspring of energy that connects all of humanity and contains the blueprint for wellness according to your highest potential.
+Healers tap into the Source to help people heal – acting as a conduit to allow them to facilitate their healing.

 Thymus energy also fuels the world of health and fitness.
 People with healthy thymus energy are attracted to diet culture, regular exercise, and mind-body practices like yoga.
 Their innate understanding of health and interest in healing usually draws people with this energy toward the fields of medicine, psychology, and holistic wellness.